ATL-Research/incremental-class2relational/models/singleCorrectnessTests.md

 ## 3) Dangling References
 	13) delete Class Person
 		expected transformation behavior
-			(1) remove table and all links to table Person (i.e. columns of type Person) (2) use a default type for columns referencing the table
+			(1) remove table and all links to table Person (i.e. columns of type Person, tables for multi-valued attributes owned by Person)
+			(2) use a default type for columns referencing the table